Claxby

 - The Anglican parish register dates from 1556.

 - We have the beginning of a parish register extract in a text file.
-Your additions or corrections will be welcomed.
+Your additions or corrections are welcomed.

 - The Lincolnshire FHS has published several marriage indexes and a burial index for the Westwold Deanery to make your search easier.